Going Green to Remain Evergreen

 Our environment is part of our identity, and we intend to protect it.
 Skamania Lodge continues to take actionable steps towards sustainability and be a leader in environmental best practices.
 Continue reading to learn what we've done and more importantly, where we're going.

-Opting into the program will forgo daily housekeeping room services and in turn, reduce water consumption, electricity usage and the amount of chemicals used daily.
+Forging daily housekeeping room services reduce water consumption, electricity usage and the amount of chemicals used daily.

 - Enough electricity to operate your tablet for 5 days